DZDL/aicleaner/ROADMAP.md

 8. Build a web app to host releases.
 9. Support for mobile devices if possible.
 10. Support for cloud processing.
+11. Support for stereo channeling instead of just mono.

 Please, let me know if you want to be a contributor, open pull-requests or ask me via PM.